How an article by activist Annie Besant led to the Bryant and May infamous Match Girls Riots

 She lived with Bradlaugh and his children for some time, as he was standing to become an MP for Northampton.
 It was in this period that Besant gained notoriety in society and with the public.
 She and Bradlaugh agreed to publish a controversial book by Charles Knowlton, an American birth control campaigner who insisted that working-class and lower-income families could only rise up the social ranks if they were able to decide and control how many children they would have.

 The publication of the book made both Besant and Bradlaugh famous.
 It was an absolute scandal, seen as salacious and irresponsible.
 The church opposed the book, of course.
-But Bradlaugh was elected MP for Northampton in 1880, an indication of the support and popularity they’d garnered with the ‘common’ people of Britain as a result of their socialist leanings.
+The election of Bradlaugh as MP for Northampton in 1880 indicated the support and popularity they had gained with the ‘common’ people of Britain due to their socialist leanings.

 The book was a catalyst for Besant’s life as an activist from the 1880s onwards.
 She studied at the Birkbeck Literary and Scientific Institute, where her political and anti-religion activities intensified.
-Rather than being welcomed, her free speech and open opposition of the church and secularism ruffled feathers at the institution.
+The institution took offence and became unsettled by her free speech and open opposition of the church and secularism, instead of welcoming her.
 The university’s governors even tried to withhold the publication of her exam results at some point, so as to restrict her political sway.

 This didn’t stop Besant though, who by now, was also writing regular columns for The National Reformer, a publication that aimed to dispel secularist myths and spread the notion that Britain would function better as a society if free of the shackles of the Church of England.
 As well as writing this column, she started to speak at public lectures on the same topic, travelling the country as a sought-after orator on social rights, women’s rights and secularism.